xjtang/newfusion/README.md

 fusion_Change - Calculate difference image and change image
 fusion_WriteHDF - Write the final outputs to new HDF files
 fusion_WriteETM - Reproject and write difference image to ETM image
+**Fusion with BRDF correction has not been tested since the last majot update.**

 **Supplimental Scripts:**